Food Literacy Project (FLP) Fellow (Undergraduate)

 - Volunteer and hands-on experience with local food organizations.

 - Opportunities to engage with a community of Harvard students across the college, who are working to increase food literacy.

 FLP fellows receive a $1,500 stipend per academic year, paid in four installments.

-Send your resumé and a cover letter to firstname.lastname@example.org.
-Explain why you are interested in becoming an FLP fellow, and what you can bring to the position.
-All students, regardless of prior knowledge about food, are encouraged to apply.
-Be sure to note your year and contact information.
+Send your resumé and a cover letter to firstname.lastname@example.org by Friday, June 16, 2023.
+In your cover letter, explain why you are interested in becoming an FLP fellow, and what you can bring to the position.
+All Harvard College students, regardless of prior knowledge about food, are encouraged to apply.
+Please note your year, house and contact information in your email or cover letter.